Cookies on the Gambling Commission website

 What we do

 We are responsible for regulating the National Lottery in line with our statutory duties, which directly align to the desired outcomes listed as follows.
-This includes running the competition to hold the Fourth National Lottery Licence and ensuring a smooth transition between the Third and Fourth Licences.
+A new National Lottery Licence came into effect in February 2024 and our metrics will track progress against these outcomes during this new licence period.

 Outcomes